Tree manipulation¶

 make_tree

 .
-If the array is ND, the tree structure is assumed to be along the last axis.
+If the array is ND, the tree structure is assumed to be along the last axis.- Returns:

 - bartz.grove.traverse_tree(x, var_tree, split_tree)[source]¶